Caltech-IPAC/MontageNotebooks/README.md

 between NASA and the California Institute of Technology.
 The Montage distribution includes an adaptation of the MOPEX algorithm developed at the Spitzer Science Center.
-Montage is now funded by the National Science Foundation under Award Number NSF ACI-1440620.
+Montage is now funded by the National Science Foundation under Grant Numbers NSF ACI-1440620 and ACI-1642453.